thaiha-hub/Linux101/My_notes.md

 the promt can be customized using special characters and variables the shell's configuration file .bashrc

-## ls
-ls --color=auto/always/never   display outputs in different colors ls /                           list files and directories under / aka the root directory of the file system

 ## apropos
 Search the description for a given keyword